michelcrypt4d4mus/yaralyzer/README.md

 ![Help](doc/rendered_images/yaralyzer_help.png)

+For info on exporting SVG images, HTML, etc., see [Example Output](#example-output).

 ### Configuration
-If you place a filed called `.yaralyzer` in your home dir or the current dir environment variables specified in that `.yaralyzer` file will be added to the environment each time yaralyzer is invoked, permanently configuring various command line options so you can avoid typing them over and over.
+If you place a filed called `.yaralyzer` in your home directory or the current working directory then environment variables specified in that `.yaralyzer` file will be added to the environment each time yaralyzer is invoked.
+This provides a mechanism for permanently configuring various command line options so you can avoid typing them over and over.
 See the example file [`.yaralyzer.example`](.yaralyzer.example) to see which options can be configured this way.

+Only one `.yaralyzer` file will be loaded and the working directory's `.yaralyzer` takes precedence over the home directory's `.yaralyzer`.

 ### As A Library
 [`Yaralyzer`](yaralyzer/yaralyzer.py) is the main class.
 It has a variety of constructors supporting: